rust-lang/blog.rust-lang.org/posts/2019-09-30-Security-advisory-for-cargo.md

 serde1 = { version = "1.0", features = ['derive'], package = "serde" }
 ```

 It's the addition of the `package` key that causes Cargo to compile the crate differently.
 This feature was [first implemented][3] in Rust 1.26.0, but it was unstable at the time.
-For Rust 1.25.0 and prior, however, Cargo would ignore the `package` key and and interpret the dependency line as if it were:
+For Rust 1.25.0 and prior, however, Cargo would ignore the `package` key and interpret the dependency line as if it were:

 ```toml
 serde1 = { version = "1.0", features = ['derive'] }